baby636/nito.cash/README.md

 Nito.cash should only take about 30 seconds from the first mention, through receiving their first crypto.
 Nito.cash would then provide ALL the necessary education for the recipient, rather than having to overly burden the sponsor.
 (The sponsor would be free to talk about crypto during the entire ride however).

-This example could be easily repeated in multiple situations (you're about to learn a bit about me here), for example:
+This example could be easily repeated in multiple situations, for example:

-1. A noisy bar/restaurant
+1. Noisy bar/restaurant
-2. A social event
+2. Social event

 ## And what's wrong with just using an App Store wallet?